Naked Girl Killed in the Park: Plot

 A storm cuts the lights in the mansion again.
 When Magda goes outside from hearing footsteps, she sees who appears to be Johannes.
 The figure chases her slowly through the house, and every time Magda opens a door, she flashes back to that fatal night in Berlin.
 She goes to the balcony, and when cornered by Johannes, she professes she doesn't deserve to be punished for his crimes and the family's misfortunes.
 When Johannes tries to swing his cane at her, she stumbles back into a railing Huber pointed out was loose earlier.
 The railing gives, and Magda plummets to her death on the driveway below.

 The "Johannes" decoy takes off his disguise as he drinks in front of Johannes' portrait.
-The imposter and killer is revealed as Chris, who was the boy in Berlin targeted with the clock bomb.
+The imposter and killer is revealed as Chris, who was the boy in Berlin targeted with the time bomb.
 Johannes was his stepfather, who left his mother for Magda and tried to kill Chris and his mother with Magda's complicity to erase his past.
 However, only Chris' mother died in the blast, so he came back for Johannes and his family for revenge.
 He tracked down Johannes and forced him to take out the life insurance policy for a bribe, then left his body in the Tunnel of Horrors, one of his many setups as a distraction of the investigation.
 He provoked Günther into murdering Barbara and Sybil by sleeping with Barbara, then scared Magda off the balcony.
-But Kirsty was Johannes' killer, his partner in crime who was promise a cut of the insurance policy, so his "hands are clean" as he said he learned from Johannes.
+But Kirsty was Johannes' killer, his partner in crime who was promised a cut of the insurance policy.

 Catherine stumbles downstairs, shocked by Chris' guilt, down to his phone calls to her and breaking into her townhouse to worsen her heart condition.
 Furious she fell in love with him, she points her revolver at him and keeps firing.
 However, Chris loaded it with blanks, and Catherine's stress kills her with a fatal heart attack.
 Chris and Kirsty meet in the Tunnel of Horrors so she gets her payment, but when she doesn't get all she wants, Kirsty shoots Chris dead.
 The ride stops, revealing Huber and Chris' colleague, the man with the suit and cane who followed the couple, originally because he wanted to best Chris but then caught onto his plan.
-Kirsty gets out of the ride and runs out an emergency exit, through the restaurant while firing a shot to keep the cops away.
+Kirsty gets out of the ride and runs out an emergency exit, with the cops in hot pursuit.
 She gives Tony the gun and runs under the rollercoaster tracks.
-Her leg gets caught when the controls shift the tracks' course, and, despite Tony tying to shift the controls back, an approaching tram comes barrels down a slope, smashing into Kirsty so she dies violently.
-Chris, in a cruel irony and poetic justice, arrives from the ride in a tram car, shown with a gunshot in his temple.
+Her leg gets caught when the controls shift the tracks' course, and, despite Tony tying to shift the controls back, an approaching tram comes and smashes into Kirsty.
+Chris arrives from the ride in a tram car, shown with a gunshot in his temple.